bitcannery/bitcannery-website/pages/02.lightpaper/docs.md

 That being said, one should note that Bitcannery protocol could be implemented on top of any blockchain with Smart contracts with comparable to Ethereum's properties.

 There are finer details:
-1. To get list of keepers to choose from, Alice starts her contract in `call for keepers` state.
+1. To get list of keepers to choose from, Alice starts her contract in "call for keepers" state.
 Actors interested in being a keeper for Alice contract send proposals with their payment rate and public keys.
 All Bitcannery contracts are registered in registry-contract, so keepers could find new ones to send proposals to.
 After enough keeper proposals are gathered, Alice chooses which ones to accept.
 With keepers list accepted, she saves the message and key parts in smart contract and starts canary checkins.
 2. Due to the fact that Ethereum Smart contracts couldn't initiate actions, we need third party actor to check whether trigger event has come or not.
 In current design this actors are contract keepers.
 3. It's very likely not all the keepers will stay active at all times.
 If a keeper misses couple checkin periods in a row, he will no longer receive a keeping fee.